cogfin/jfconfig/README.md

 ## Inheritance

-The config that is being inherited will be overriden by the config that is inheriting where the config keys match.
-This enables the inherited file to provide both common configuration and default values
+Inherited config will be overridden by the config that inherits it to enable the inherited file to provide both common configuration or default values

+A config can only inherit from a single other config, but there are no limits to the size of the inheritance tree

+Inherited config supports imports in the same way as the main config

 If the inheritance key (default "inherits") is found in the config then it must be followed by a location that can be resolved by the ConfigurationSourceProvider with which the config was loaded.
 The key will be removed from the config and the inherited config will be loaded